Actor Richard Armitage ‘choked up’ over VE Day concert reading

 Famous faces performed a varied programme in Horse Guards Parade on Thursday evening.

-A host of celebrities have begun taking to the stage, with radio DJ Zoe Ball acting as presenter for the evening.
+A host of celebrities took to the stage, with radio DJ Zoe Ball acting as presenter for the evening.

-Armitage will deliver the testimony of 89-year-old Jeff Borsack on Thursday evening, with Mr Borsack also set to address the audience.
+Armitage delivered the testimony of 89-year-old Jeff Borsack on Thursday evening, with Mr Borsack also addressing the audience.

 The Hobbit film series star told the PA news agency ahead of the performance: “I practised it a few times and it does choke me up a little bit.